TeslaRC/Onboard-Controller/README.md

 ## License

 This project is licensed under the [GNU General Public License (GPL)](LICENSE).
 You are free to use, modify, and distribute this software according to the terms of the license.

+## Acknowledgements

+- The TeslaRC Ground Station software is developed by [tesla](https://github.com/tesla15).
+- Special thanks to contributors and the open-source community for their valuable contributions and support.

 ---